yodertv/test-atomic-writes/README.md

 - See the test results from the last deployment at https://test-atomic-writes.vercel.app/test-output.log.
 - See the build output from the last deployment at https://test-atomic-writes.vercel.app/build-output.log.

-## Todo
+## Backlog
 - Fix api/start to call the test code properly.
 Currently just demonstrated by extracting go environment info and executing "ls" and "pwd".
+- TestReadOnly panics when run before TestAtomicWrites ever has.
+Should simply fail instead.

 ## Resolved Issues
 - Write in append mode in Mac OS X APFS doesn't appear to be atomic.
 Resolved 6.9.2018.

-## Backlog
-- TestReadOnly panics when run before TestAtomicWrites ever has.
-Should simply fail instead.

-## Dev log
+### 11.09.2025
+- Iterating on test-atomic-writes and vercel serverless functions and testing w/ forking code.
+Fun times!

 ### 11.02.2025
 - Sorted out local, vercel dev, and vercel using go.work and upgrading go.